Cost to Paint a House (Exterior)

 In most cases, you may need to erect scaffolding before having the exterior of your home painted.

-Another overlooked cost-varying factor when hiring a tradesperson is the area in which you live.
+What about your location?
+A sometimes overlooked factor when hiring a tradesperson is the area in which you live.

-For example, if you live in an expensive city such as London, you will likely pay higher rates for the work.
-Companies that supply the use of their own tools and equipment may work out more affordable as they do not have to include their hire costs in the quote.
+If you live in London, you will likely pay higher rates for the work.
+Companies that supply their own tools and equipment may be more cost-effective, as they do not need to include hire costs in the quote.

 So, how can a professional painter help?